k4kpk/k4kpk.github.io/sota-guides/Rocky Mountain (W4G_NG-011).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: T,V
 ---
-Trip-specific: Drive to Rocky Mtn T-head & Trail Guide
+Drive to Trailhead & Trail Guide - Rocky Mtn (W4G/NG-011)
 --------------------------------------------------------

 Note: Shorter distance and much less climb from the Indian Grave Gap trailhead.